scds/intro-python/lessons/lesson4.md

 Take a look at the code block above.
 This is the general structure of an `if` statement.
 If the `expression` is evaluation to be `True`, line1 and line2 will execute.
 Otherwise, if the `expression` is evaluated to be `False`, Python will skip over line1 and line2.

-An important part of Python that we haven't discussed yet is the indentation.
-With `if` statements, anything you want to be included within the conditional statement needs to be indented with a `Tab`.
-In the example above, line1 and line2 are conditionally executed, whereas line3 will always be executed since it is not part of the if statement.

 {: .new-title }
 > Exercise                                             <!-- This is where you edit the title -->
 >